 - a.
 Schools are encouraged to integrate physical activity across curricula and throughout the school day. - b.
-Physical education courses will be the environment where students learn, practice and are assessed on developmentally appropriate motor skills, social skills and knowledge. - c.
+Physical education courses will be the environment where students learn, practice, and are assessed on developmentally appropriate motor skills, social skills, and knowledge. - c.
 Physical activity participation will take into consideration the "balancing equation" of food intake and physical activity. - d.
 Physical education includes the instruction of individual activities as well as competitive and non-competitive team sports to encourage life-long physical activity. - e.
-The school provides a physical and social environment that encourages safe and enjoyable activity for all students, including those who are not athletically gifted.
+The school provides a physical and social environment that encourages safe and enjoyable activity for all students, including those who are not athletically gifted. - f.
+Schools will follow Alabama Course of Study for Physical Education requirements.

-7.16.5 Community/Family Involvement
+7.15.5 Community/Family Involvement

-- a.
-Information will be provided to families to help them incorporate physical activity into their student's lives. - b.
+a.
+Information will be provided to families to help them incorporate physical activity into their student's lives.

+- b.
 Schools are encouraged to develop relationships with community programs and to allow those programs to use the school's physical activity facilities outside of the normal school day with proper authorization. - c.
 Schools shall encourage families and community members to institute programs that support physical activity.

-7.16.6 Nutrition Guidelines for all Foods on Campus
+7.15.6 Nutrition Guidelines for all Foods on Campus